dgw/MobilePress/readme.txt

 Stable tag: 1.1.5

-The MobilePress plugin renders your WordPress blog on mobile handsets, with customized mobile themes, analytics and ad serving.
+The MobilePress plugin renders your WordPress blog on mobile handsets, with customized mobile themes, analytics, and ad serving.

 == Description ==

 MobilePress is a WordPress plugin that will render your WordPress blog on mobile handsets, with the ability to use customized themes.
-Built into MobilePress is the ability to track your mobile sites analytics and serve ads with [Aduity.com](http://aduity.com/).
+Built into MobilePress is the ability to track your mobile sites' analytics and serve ads with [Aduity.com](http://aduity.com/).

-Integration with [Aduity.com](http://aduity.com/) enables you to serve ads from some of the biggest mobile ad networks such as Admob, Quattro Wireless, Buzzcity and InMobi.
-You can also serve you own managed ads.
+Integration with [Aduity.com](http://aduity.com/) enables you to serve ads from some of the biggest mobile ad networks such as Admob, Quattro Wireless, Buzzcity, and InMobi.
+You can also serve your own managed ads.
-You will also be able to track your visitors every move with Aduity analytics.
+You will also be able to track your visitors' every move with Aduity analytics.

-The plugin allows WordPress theme developers to create custom mobile themes for MobilePress enabled blogs.
+The plugin allows WordPress theme developers to create custom mobile themes for MobilePress-enabled blogs.
 Theme designers can create specific iPhone themes or generic mobile themes for other mobile devices.

-MobilePress is SEO enabled and detects Google, Yahoo and MSN mobile search bots.
+MobilePress is SEO-enabled and detects Google, Yahoo!, and MSN mobile search bots.
 These mobile search engine bots will see the mobile version of your blog and get your mobile site indexed in the mobile search results.